 I must admit that it’s only upon the second viewing of In the Heart of the Sea, I fully came to appreciate Ron Howard’s decision to bring the story of how writer Herman Melville (Whishaw) heard the true story of the sinking of the whaling ship The Essex and gained inspiration for his most famous work, Moby Dick.

-As I mentioned before, some of the main cast do an excellent job to encompass the roles that were given to them, Hemsworth, exudes the charisma you have become accustomed to in the Marvel films and Holland as the young boy who develops from little more than a way in which to introduce you to the world of whaling into an interesting character you want to follow, however, it’s Gleeson and Whishaw who’s performances I found the most compelling and wished both characters were given more time on-screen.
+As I mentioned before, some main cast does an excellent job to encompass the roles that were given to them, Hemsworth, exudes the charisma you have become accustomed to in the Marvel films and Holland as the young boy who develops from little more than a way in which to introduce you to the world of whaling into an interesting character you want to follow, however, it’s Gleeson and Whishaw whose performances I found the most compelling and wished both characters were given more time on-screen.

-After a second viewing, I can safely say that this isn’t a perfect movie, the pace is slow for a start, some of the characters feel underdeveloped, including that of Captain Pollard.
-But it did grow on me, contained some lovely visuals and certainly holds the viewer’s attention if you can get past the first hour or so.
+After a second viewing, I can safely say that this isn’t a perfect movie, the pace is slow for a start, some characters feel underdeveloped, including that of Captain Pollard.
+But it did grow on me, contained some lovely visuals, and certainly holds the viewer’s attention if you can get past the first hour or so.